dvdsgl/csharp-in-style/Lambdas.md

 list.OnScroll += (object sender, EventArgs e) => {
 	...
 };

+// No!
+Parameter name is needlessly complex: sqlDatabaseAdaptors.Select (sqlDatabaseAdaptor => sqlDatabaseAdaptors.Id);

+// Much better.
+We have enough context from the larger identifier: sqlDatabaseAdaptors.Select (adaptor => adaptor.Id);
 ```

 When the body of a lambda is a simple statement or expression, don't use a block: